LumoSQL/archive1-LumoSQL-on-github/doc/www/lumo-non-forking.md

 module defines what else is present in the `upstream.conf` file; this document describes briefly the configuration for the above two modules.

+Optionally, two other keys can be present: `compare` and `subtree`.

-Optionally, another key can be present, `compare`, which indicates what method to use to compare two different version numbers; if omitted, it default to `version` which compares "normal" software version numbers: sequences of digits compare numerically, and sequences of letters compare alphabetically, with the exception that a suffix "-alpha" or "-beta" cause the version to be considered before the string without such suffix: examples of version numbers in order are:
+The `compare` key indicates what method to use to compare two different version numbers; if omitted, it default to `version` which compares "normal" software version numbers: sequences of digits compare numerically, and sequences of letters compare alphabetically, with the exception that a suffix "-alpha" or "-beta" cause the version to be considered before the string without such suffix: examples of version numbers in order are:

 - `0.9a` < `0.9z` < `0.10` < `1.0` < `1.1-alpha` < `1.1-beta` < `1.1` < `1.1a`

 We may extend this definition to deal with version numbering schemes used by normal software, however it will never work correctly with the version numbers used by INTERCAL compilers.

+The `subtree` key indicates a directory inside the sources to use instead of the top level.

 ## git